fennar01/resume/resume.md

 2. _Due to privacy protection and personal security I do not use social media, however I do host a selection of private GitHub links to my work for your exploration. **If you would like access, please let me know which repos you would like to read and your associated GitHub username/email and I'll add you ASAP**_

 3. _This is a publicly available resume/repo, as a result, some personally identifiable features have been left out.
-If you would like clarification or further details on anything, please get in touch.
-It is also a living document, so if you find an error - please let me know!_
+If you would like clarification or further details on anything, please get in touch._

+4. _This is a living document, so if you find an error - please let me know!_

 <br>